-The mechanism of color perception by the visual analyzer have been carried out by the authors using photoreceptive chromo-protein rhodopsin as a model.
+The mechanism of color perception by the visual analyzer has been carried out by us using photoreceptive chromo-protein rhodopsin as a basic model.
 A further research into the function of rhodopsin and other retina affiliated chromo-proteins as iodopsin will allow investigate in detail the mechanism of visual perception of light for better treatment of functional eye diseases in ophthalmology.
 It should be noted that rhodopsin up till now remains to be the most studied model chromoprotein of all GPCR-receptor family.
-This allowed us to better analyze the functional properties of another analogous trans membrane bacterial chromoprotein - bacteriorhodopsin isolated from purple membrane of halobacterium H. halobium in semi-preparative quantities, and study its application in nanotechnologies.
+This allowed us to carry out the comparative analysis and better analyze the functional properties of another analogous trans-membrane bacterial chromoprotein - bacteriorhodopsin isolated from purple membrane of halobacterium H. halobium in semi-preparative quantities, and study its structural-functional parameters and applications in bio-nanotechnologies.